 - Set Google Trends alerts: get alerted when topics on your watchlist grow (or decline) in popularity.

-- Discover the top trending topics.
+- Discover the top trending topics in any niche or category.

 - See the complete set of long tail keywords for any topic as you do keyword research, and sort by volume, growth, CPC, and competition.

-- Export Google Trends to Google Sheets
+- Export Google Trends data to Google Sheets

 - Check the seasonality of any topic.